Updated 1 September 2021

 Teachers regularly use music for educational or other purposes.
 They may want to copy sheet music for students or perform music live.
-Or, they may want to record a live performance of music by students or play recorded music in class or at a school event.
+Or, they may want to record a live performance of music by students or play a sound recording at a school event.

 What do we mean by music?

 When we talk about music, we are referring to both musical works (ie sheet music comprising the musical score and/or the lyrics of a song) and sound recordings (ie recorded versions of musical works).

 A musical work can be the score, or both the score and lyrics.
 The copyright owner of the score may be different to the copyright owner of the lyrics.
 Note, if you are just copying lyrics, they will be considered as text for the purposes of the Statutory Text and Artistic Works Licence.

 A sound recording can be a recording of the score only, or both the score and lyrics.
 Examples of sound recordings are Apple or Spotify tracks, MP3 files, vinyl, CDs, audio cassettes, reel to reel tapes and any other method for recording and storing sounds.

 When schools use a sound recording, they need permission to use both the musical work and the sound recording of that musical work.
 Generally, the composer or music publisher owns copyright in the musical work, and the record label owns copyright in the sound recording.

 If you are only reproducing or performing the musical work (eg by playing the music with an instrument or singing the song yourself), you only need permission from the owner of the copyright in the musical work.